 Find out what Lessons Learned – our online system for monitoring and evaluating teaching and learning, performance management and CPD – can do for your MAT or cluster using our interactive tool below.

-As a leader of a multi-academy trust or school cluster, what is most important to you with regards to supporting your schools?
+As a leader of a multi-academy trust, group or school cluster, what is most important to you with regards to supporting your schools?

 Ensuring that all your staff know what good and outstanding teaching looks like can be challenging enough within just one school, never mind across a whole group of schools.